cmalven/generator-base/generators/static/templates/README.md

 ## Deployment

-Run `NODE_ENV=production yarn build` to build prepare all assets for deployment.
+Run `NODE_ENV=production npm run build` to build prepare all assets for deployment.